bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

 The following attributes are available in the *Ports* section:

 - :guilabel:`Ports`
   The list of ports is available after web service client classes generation. (see: Generate WS classes).
-The content of this list originates from the specified WSDL and is filled with information from the client framework.
+The content of this list originates from the specified WSDL and is populated with information from the client framework.

 - :guilabel:`Default URI`
-  The URI where the current web service is located.
+  The URI of the current web service.
 The initial URI is derived from the WSDL.
-But one can override this setting if the address has changed.
+  You can override this setting if the address has changed.

-- :guilabel:`Fallback URIs`
-  An optional list of URIs.
-They are used as fallback URI if any error happens during the web service request.
-The default endpoint will be called first, then the fallback URI in the appearing order.
-Servers on the list are queried one by one until a successful web service access can be made.
+- :guilabel:`Fallback URIs` An optional list of URIs.
+They are used as fallbacks if any error happens during the web service request.
+The default endpoint will be called first, then the fallback URIs in the order they are specified.
+  Servers on the list are queried one by one until a successful web service invocation is achieved, or no more fallbacks are available.
 You find error messages in the runtime log when endpoint invocations fail.
-If a service invocation is successful then the process continues as normal.
+If a service invocation is successful, then the process continues.

   This list is optional.
-If this list is empty and no default URI is specified then an exception is raised during the call and the process continues with error handling.
+If this list is empty and no default URI is specified then an exception is raised during the call; the process continues with error handling.

 Dynamic Endpoint URIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 You may need to adapt the endpoint URI to call according to your runtime environment.
-E.g. if you have different endpoints for staging and production.
+E.g., you may have different endpoints for staging and production.
-Therefore we support :ref:`dynamic-config` expressions in URIs.
+Therefore, we support :ref:`dynamic-config` expressions in URIs.
-As as en example, an endpoint URI defined as  ``http://${ivy.var.erpHost}/soap/service`` will consume the host to call from the variable named ``erpHost``.
+An endpoint URI defined as  ``http://${ivy.var.erpHost}/soap/service`` will consume the host to call from the variable named ``erpHost``.

 The same mechanisms also work in properties alike, so you can also re-use a variable to inject the credentials used to authenticate the service call.

+Refer to :ref:`dynamic-config` for additional information.